August 28, 2019

 Jennifer Childs-Roshak, President and CEO, Planned Parenthood League of Massachusetts

-For the Pine Street Inn, a significant wave of retirements in key leadership positions compelled it to participate in the Buiding Future Leaders project when it realized it had no surefire succession plans in place.
+For the Pine Street Inn, a significant wave of retirements in key leadership positions compelled it to participate in the Building Future Leaders project when it realized it had no surefire succession plans in place.
 "As [our executive team] looks out over the next few years, we have many individuals in key leadership and other management roles who will be approaching retirement age,” Conway shared.
 “As we went through our talent review, we identified leading and managing change, project management, and strategic thinking as critical competencies for us to build,” she added.

 Make development a priority